spacemeat/humon/README.md

     }

 **Whitespace is ignored.**
-The tokenizer ignores whitespace that isn't escaped or contained in a quoted string.
+The tokenizer ignores whitespace that isn't contained in a quoted string or comment.
 Whitespace characters are not captured by tokens.
 All Unicode whitespace code points are recognized as whitespace.

 **Commas are whitespace.**
 Commas are regarded by the tokenizer as whitespace.
 They are completely optional.
 The following Humon objects are identical: